-Common construction defects in Oregon and Washington include deficiencies in the performance of work and/or the supply of services including design, planning, supervision, inspection, construction and/or observation of construction.
+Common construction defects include deficiencies in the performance of work and/or the supply of services including design, planning, supervision, inspection, construction and/or observation of construction.
 The legal standard often implicated in these cases involves a failure to construct the building in a reasonably workmanlike manner and/or in the manner that is reasonably expected by the homeowner.
 Some of the most common and expensive construction defects include:

 - Moisture intrusion (often resulting in toxic mold) which results from a contractor’s failure to properly waterproof;

 - Lack of Structural integrity including: concrete, masonry, framing, foundation;

 - Unstable soils often caused by improper fill or failure to properly compact;